yoosofan/prezento/README.rst

 prezento — Modern RST Slide Generator
 ======================================

-**prezento** is a powerful, offline-first slide generator that converts reStructuredText (RST) files into beautiful, interactive HTML presentations.
+**prezento** is an advanced, offline-first slide generator designed to convert standard reStructuredText (RST) documents into highly semantic, interactive HTML presentations and print-ready educational handouts.

-It is a complete rewrite of `prezentprogramo` (a former fork of Hovercraft) with modern architecture, improved substep handling, and a switch from impress.js to `b6plus <https://www.w3.org/Talks/Tools/b6plus/>`_.
+Born out of the necessity for robust lecture material generation, `prezento` is a complete architectural rewrite of `prezentprogramo` (a historical fork of Hovercraft).
+It features a modern Python rendering pipeline, a highly engineered incremental-reveal (step) system, and a core transition to the standard-compliant `b6plus <https://www.w3.org/Talks/Tools/b6plus/>`_ presentation framework.

 .. image:: https://img.shields.io/badge/License-GPLv3-blue.svg
    :target: LICENSE